Home > Useful Information

 Tokyo Sanitarium Hospital: 03-3392-6151

 Individual tipping is not common in Japan.
-But at high class hotels, ryokans and restaurants 10 or 15% service charge will be added to the bill.
+But at high class hotels, ryokans and restaurants a 10 to 15% service charge may be added to the bill.

-A parcel under 20 kilogram can be delivered to any part of Japan within one or two days.
+A parcel under 25 kilograms (55 lbs) can be delivered to any part of Japan within one or two days.
+The parcel must also measure less than 160cm (63 in) in length, width and height combined.
 The charge is about \1,300 per parcel.
-As for details, ask at the front desk of the inn you are staying.
+Ask at the front desk of the inn where you are staying.

 To expand and enhance Japan’s tourist infrastructure, you are levied ￥1,000 departure tax when you leave from Japan.
 (It may be included in the price of your ticket).